dokester/BayesicFitting/docs/manual.md

 Skilling has written a separate chapter in [Sivia's book](#ref1) explaining the Nested Sampling idea, including an algorithm in C, which served as the basis (via C, and JAVA) for our implementation.

+**PhantomSampler** is an extension of **NestedSampler**, in the sense that it uses (some of) the intermediate positions that the walkers take when they are wandered around by the **Engine**s.
+These positions are commonly known as Phantoms.
+How many phantoms are used, is governed by the keyword step=.
+In each iteration `step` percent of the ensemble is replace by new phantom walkers.
+The benefits of the scheme is a step-fold increase in calculation speed; the downside is less precision and less exploratory power.
+The value of `step` is limited to 10.

 **NestedSampler** needs more information to run than ordinary **Fitter**s.
 It needs priors for all  its parameters and it needs a